allinfra-ltd/sw-engineering-tests/web-development/full-stack/senior/challenge-frameworks.md

 ### Objective

-Your assignment is to implement a URL shortening service using Node and any framework.
+Your assignment is to implement a URL shortening application using Node and any framework.

 ### Brief